-Representatives from Edinburgh’s Education, Arts and Literary Community are working with charities in the Veteran Sector commemorate the life of the war poet Wilfred Owen throughout 2017.
+Representatives from Edinburgh’s Education, Arts and Literary Community are working with charities in the Veteran Sector to commemorate the life of the war poet Wilfred Owen throughout 2017.

 Charting well documented dates from Owen’s four months in Edinburgh, the wide-ranging events programme will include high profile lectures, guided walks and tours, a competition for schools, re-enactments, music and poetry readings.